 Who should do the gas safety check and any following works?

 Any professional contractor will provide a gas inspection certificate after the check and will inform you of any installations/appliances found to be unsafe.
 To search for a local installer/plumber go to the Staffordshire and Stoke on Trent Trader Register, Trader Scheme.

-Only businesses registered with the Gas Safe Register are allowed to carry out installation and maintenance of gas appliances so always ask to see the contractor’s gas safe certificate and check their details against the Gas Safe Register website.
+Only businesses registered with the Gas Safe Register are allowed to carry out installation and maintenance of gas appliances so always ask to see the contractor’s gas safe certificate and check their details against the Gas Safe Register.